bakeworks/core/src/util/quasar-clone/README.md

-### Copy of quasar-utils
+### Clones of quasar-utils

-This folder contains a partial copy of `https://github.com/quasarframework/quasar/tree/dev/ui/src/utils`, modified to CommonJS style.
+This folder contains a partial clone of `https://github.com/quasarframework/quasar/tree/dev/ui/src/utils`, modified to CommonJS style.

 Main requirement is date utilities.

-We can't pull in as separate package, so doing this for now...
+We can't pull in as separate package from quasar, so doing this for now...